Jim Dunnigan: Career

 Dunnigan regularly lectures at military and academic institutions, such as the Chief of Naval Operations Strategic Studies Group, in Newport, Rhode Island.

 Awards/recognition

-In 1975, Dunnigan was inducted into the Charles Roberts Awards Hall of Fame.
+At Origins in 1976, Dunnigan was inducted into the Charles Roberts Awards Hall of Fame.
 In 1999 Pyramid magazine named him as one of the millennium's most influential persons "at least in the realm of adventure gaming".
 He was honored as a "famous game designer" by being featured on the king of diamonds in Flying Buffalo's 2008 Famous Game Designers Playing Card Deck.